-May 5, USS Oklahoma City entered the floating dry-dock Arco (ARDM 5) at Naval Base Point Loma, Calif., for repairs to its Emergency Diesel Generator (EDG).
+May 5, USS Oklahoma City entered the floating dry-dock Arco (ARDM 5) at Naval Base Point Loma, Calif., for a scheduled overhaul which includes nuclear maintenance, a shaft replacement and repairs to Emergency Diesel Generator (EDG).

 August 12, Cmdr.
 Thomas P. O'Donnell relieved Cmdr.
 John P. Friedman as CO of the Oklahoma City during a change-of-command ceremony at Naval Base Point Loma.

-August 26, The Oklahoma City undocked and moored at N/S/I Sierra Pier on NB Point Loma; Underway for sea trials on Oct.
-2?; Brief stop off NB Point Loma on Oct.
-24; Moored at Sierra Pier again on Oct.
-27.
+August 26, The Oklahoma City undocked and moored at N/S/I Sierra Pier on NB Point Loma; Moored at Mike Pier in late October; Underway for sea trials in the SOCAL Op.
+Area on Nov.
+7.

 December 8, USS Oklahoma City moored at Sierra 2 Wharf in Apra Harbor, Guam, following an eight-month underway for a Drydocking Selected Restricted Availability (DSRA) in San Diego.